EricssonResearch/scream/README.md

 This project includes an implementation of SCReAM, a mobile optimised congestion control algorithm for realtime interactive media.

 ## News
+- 2026-04-30 :
+  - sRtt calculation slowed down when bytes in flight is considerably lower than cwnd (application limited).
 - 2026-03-04 :
   - Calculation of queueDelayDev changed.
   - Configurable estimatedJitter with function setEstimatedJitter